Fredrik Neij: Legal issues

 On 17 April 2009, Neij was found guilty of copyright infringement and he was sentenced to one year in prison and ordered to pay damages of $905,000.

 In November 2014, Neij was arrested in Nong Khai on an Interpol warrant while attempting to cross the border from Laos to Thailand.
 Thai authorities stated that a US-based film association had a Thai lawyer search for Neij and aid in his capture.
-During his three years in Laos, he had reportedly crossed the border almost 30 times into Thailand, where he had a home on the resort island of Phuket.
+Thai immigration officials claimed that during his three years in Laos, he had crossed the border almost 30 times into Thailand, where he had a home on the resort island of Phuket.
 BayFiles, a Pirate Bay-affiliated file hosting website registered under Neij's name, was abruptly shut down after the arrest.

 Neij served two-thirds (200 days) of a 10-month sentence in Skänninge Prison in central Sweden.
-He was released on 1 June 2015 and is planning to settle in Laos and work in IT.
+He was released on 1 June 2015 and was planning to settle in Laos and work in IT.